mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-A world government that claims ownership of planets and moons in the neighboring system will have to show very good reasons for the claim whereas a commercial organization that wants a few square kilometres of real estate to build a mining installation is more likely to have its request granted.
+A world government that claims ownership of planets and moons in the neighboring system will have to show very good reasons for the claim whereas a commercial organization that wants a few square kilometers of real estate to build a mining installation is more likely to have its request granted.

 As a rule smaller bodies such as planetoids tend to be wholly